kaidoj/google-maps-jobs-search-extension/PRIVACY_POLICY.md

 ## Your Consent

-By using the Google Maps Jobs Search Extension, you consent to this Privacy Policy.
+By using the Hidden Job Search Helper Extension, you consent to this Privacy Policy.